pschaus/book_lepl1402/source/part1.rst

         ...
      }

-In the constructor, the keyword :code:`super` stands for the constructor of the superclass of "MightySword", that is "Weapon".
-Therefore, the line :code:`super(name,level)` simply calls the constructor as defined in "Weapon".
+In the constructor, the keyword :code:`super` stands for the constructor of the superclass of :code:`MightySword`, that is :code:`Weapon`.
+Therefore, the line :code:`super(name,level)` simply calls the constructor as defined in :code:`Weapon`.

 :code:`super` can be also used in methods.
-Imagine we want to define a new weapon type "ExpensiveWeapon" that costs exactly 100 more than a normal weapon.
+Imagine we want to define a new weapon type *Expensive Weapon* that costs exactly 100 more than a normal weapon.
 We can implement it as follows:

 .. code-block:: java